 The Francesinha – The Ultimate Porto Sandwich

 Cláudia from Couple RTW jumped at the chance to share the Francescinha as one of the must eat foods in Porto.
 We tried this dish in its traditional form in Lisbon.
 But, also tried some more contemporary versions in Porto.
+It’s definitely one of the things to eat in Porto.

 The Francesinha is one of Porto’s most famous dishes.
 It is defined as being a “Portuguese sandwich,” but it is much more.